gianlucamazza/DNN_FooballPlayer_MarketValue/README.md

 ## Overview

-The Player Market Value Prediction project aims to predict the market value of football players based on various features extracted from their game appearances, performance metrics, transfers, and other relevant data.
-This project leverages machine learning techniques, specifically an LSTM (Long Short-Term Memory) model, to analyze historical data and forecast player values.
-The predictions can be valuable for clubs, agents, and analysts in making informed decisions in the football market.
+The Player Market Value Prediction project predicts football players' market values using various features derived from their game performances, transfers, and other relevant data.
+This project employs machine learning techniques, specifically an LSTM (Long Short-Term Memory) model, to analyze historical data and forecast player values.
+These predictions can aid clubs, agents, and analysts in making informed decisions within the football market.

 ## Features

-- **Data Preprocessing**: Merging and cleaning data from various sources, including player appearances, game events, transfers, and club statistics.
+- **Data Preprocessing**: Merges and cleans data from multiple sources, including player appearances, game events, transfers, and club statistics.
-- **Feature Engineering**: Creating additional features such as age, goals per game, and more to improve the predictive power of the model.
+- **Feature Engineering**: Generates additional features such as age, goals per game, and other metrics to enhance the model’s predictive accuracy.
-- **Model Training**: Training a machine learning model, specifically an LSTM model, to predict player market values.
+- **Model Training**: Trains an LSTM model to predict player market values.
-- **Evaluation**: Assessing the model's performance using metrics such as Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared (R²).
+- **Evaluation**: Assesses model performance using metrics like Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared (R²).

 ## Data Sources

-The project utilizes multiple datasets to construct the feature set for model training:
+This project utilizes several datasets to construct the feature set for model training:

-- **Appearances Data**: Records of player appearances in matches, including minutes played, goals, assists, and other performance metrics.
+- **Appearances Data**: Records of player appearances in matches, including metrics like minutes played, goals, and assists.
-- **Games Data**: Information about the matches, such as date, venue, competing teams, and match outcomes.
+- **Games Data**: Information about matches, such as date, venue, teams, and outcomes.
-- **Players Data**: Personal and career details of the players, including position, height, foot preference, and previous market values.
+- **Players Data**: Personal and career details of players, including position, height, and market values.
-- **Transfers Data**: Details about player transfers between clubs, including transfer fees and market values at the time of transfer.
+- **Transfers Data**: Details about player transfers between clubs, including transfer fees and market values at the time of the transfer.
-- **Clubs Data**: Information about football clubs, including squad size, average age, total market value, and other club-specific metrics.
+- **Clubs Data**: Information about football clubs, including squad size, average age, and total market value.

 ## Configuration and Kaggle Setup

-This project is configured to work with datasets available on [Kaggle](https://www.kaggle.com/).
-Kaggle is a popular platform for data science competitions, datasets, and notebooks.
-To use Kaggle datasets in this project, you need to configure your Kaggle API key and place it in the appropriate directory.
+If the dataset is not available locally, the pipeline will automatically download it from [Kaggle](https://www.kaggle.com/).
+To enable this, you need to configure your Kaggle API key.

 ### Setting Up Kaggle

 1. **Create a Kaggle Account**:
-   - If you don't already have a Kaggle account, [sign up here](https://www.kaggle.com/account/login?phase=startSignup).
+   - If you don’t have a Kaggle account, [sign up here](https://www.kaggle.com/account/login?phase=startSignup).

-2. **Generate Kaggle API Key**:
+2. **Generate a Kaggle API Key**:
    - Log in to your Kaggle account.
-   - Go to the "Account" tab in your profile settings.
+   - Navigate to the "Account" section in your profile settings.
-   - Scroll down to the "API" section and click "Create New API Token".
-This will download a `kaggle.json` file containing your API key.
+   - Scroll to the "API" section and click "Create New API Token" to download the `kaggle.json` file.

-3. **Place API Key in Correct Directory**:
+3. **Place the API Key**:
-   - Place the downloaded `kaggle.json` file in the following directory:
+   - Move the `kaggle.json` file to the appropriate directory:
      - **Windows**: `C:\Users\<Your-Username>\.kaggle\`
      - **Mac/Linux**: `/Users/<Your-Username>/.kaggle/`

-   - Ensure that the file has the correct permissions:
+   - Ensure correct file permissions:
-     - **Mac/Linux**: Run `chmod 600 ~/.kaggle/kaggle.json` to set the appropriate permissions.
+     - **Mac/Linux**: Run `chmod 600 ~/.kaggle/kaggle.json`.

-4. **Install the Kaggle API Python Package**:
+4. **Install the Kaggle API Package**:
-   - You can install the Kaggle API using pip:
+   - Install the required package via pip:
      ```bash
      pip install kaggle
      ```